GNUnet's Google Summer of Code projects

 Transport Next Generation (TNG): Communicator plugins

 The GNUnet team is currently working on a transport layer rewrite in order to fix core issues with connectivity.
 This new component is currently developed under the name "TNG".
 What is currently known as "transport plugins" will in the TNG be represented as "communicators".
 Communicators are processes with a well defined API that allow to connect peers over a specific protocol.
 The primary protocol which are already implemented are UNIX sockets, UDP sockets, and TCP sockets.
 For a truly resilient network, other connectivity options such as WiFi mesh, Bluetooth, HTTP(S), QUIC or even more obscure alternatives such as radio are required.
 In this project, the goal is to select, implement and test new communicators.
 While TNG is not yet ready, communicators can, by design, be developed and tested against the current API.
 We expect that this project can be worked on by multiple students as there are a lot of protocols to choose from.
+A QUIC communicator has been written as part of GSoC 2023.
 The tasks would consist of:

 Mentors: Martin Schanzenbach, t3sserakt